Green and Silver: Background

 L. T. C. Rolt's book Narrowboat (1944) had set in motion a revival of interest in the canals of Britain.
 In 1946, after reading an account by Samuel Smiles of the origins of the Royal Canal in Ireland, he and his wife Angela decided to explore its waterways.
-As using his narrow boat in Ireland was impossible (it was too long for the locks on the Grand Canal) he set about finding a smaller boat, ending up with a 28 ft cruiser rented in Athlone.
-The schedule was tight as the locks to the River Liffey in Dublin from both Royal and Grand Canals were due to close for maintenance and the supply of petrol for pleasure boating was uncertain.
+As using his narrow boat in Ireland was impossible (it was too long for the locks on the Grand Canal), he sat about finding a smaller boat, ending up with a 28 ft cruiser rented in Athlone.
+The schedule was tight as the locks to the River Liffey in Dublin from both Royal and Grand Canals were due to close for maintenance, and the supply of petrol for pleasure boating was uncertain.

 They overcame the obstacles and managed to complete their journey, which included the length of the Shannon from Lough Allen in the north to Killaloe and Limerick in the south (although they didn't take the boat to the limits).
-As with all of Tom Rolt's books, there is a deep feeling for the history and techniques of his subject matter and a certain amount of philosophizing—which was expressed most fully in his High Horse Riderless published the following year.
+As with all of Tom Rolt's books, there is a deep feeling for the history and techniques of his subject matter and a certain amount of philosophizing, which was expressed most fully in his High Horse Riderless, published the following year.

 The itinerary at the back includes a full list of locks and bridges, with distances, on the waterways covered.